mikessh/migec/README.md

 Note that *S0* is present with two file types, as when performing read overlap **Checkout** stores non-overlapped reads in *_R1/_R2* files, which could be then incorporated into data processing.

 The ```--force-overseq X``` and ```--force-collision-filter``` will force a MIG size threshold of ```X``` and filtering of 1-mm UMI collisions for all samples being processed.

+**IMPORTANT** In most cases, the automatic MIG size threshold selected by Histogram routine is ok.
+However we strongly recommend manual inspection of Histogram output files and considering to manually specify an appropriate MIG size threshold for input samples.

 ### 3. Assemble (Manual)